sujithmu/Vehicle-Info/README.md

 ## How to Run

-In the project directory, please run:
+In the project directory (`C:\Project_Folder\Vehicle-Info-main\Vehicle-Info-main`), please run:

 ### `npm install`

+Installs all required dependencies.
+Below are some of the packages/dependencies intalled for the project
+	-> Material UI
+	-> Jest

 ### `npm start`